khaidox/Universal_Flasher/README.txt

   3. The tool will extract all .IMG files from the OTA package.

 Step 3: Prepare Files for Flashing
-- Move all extracted .IMG files into the folder: OOS_FILES_HERE**
+  1. Move all extracted .IMG files into the folder: OOS_FILES_HERE**

 Step 4: Start the Flashing Process
-- Run the flashing script by executing: Universal_Flasher.bat
+  1. Run the flashing script by executing: Universal_Flasher.bat (Win) or Universal_flasher.sh (Mac/Linux)